pmeth/truenorthphp/sponsorship_prospectus.md

 * Logo on entry banner
 * Logo on website
 * Promotion via Twitter every week leading up to the event
-* Sponsor “feature” section on conference web site
+* Sponsor "feature" section on conference web site
 * 30% off the price of 4 additional tickets

 **$3500** (3 available)